 Cleansing and anti-microbial blend, great for really mucky hands.

-Lemon 10 drops, lavender 20 drops and thyme 5 drops
+Lemon 10 drops, lavender 20 drops and rosemary 5 drops

 For various sized pots of cream you can refer to the following blog post link to see how many drops you should use: Blending Instructions